renesas-rz/rz_otp/optee_example/optee_os_note.md

 ### Note on OP-TEE OS
 This is the application note on OPTEE-OS that will be helpful for someone who wants to develop the trusted application

 ### OP-TEE
 Open Portable Trusted Execution Environment (OPTEE) is an open-source Trusted Execution Environment (TEE) based on Arm TrustZone.
 OP-TEE combines with two major components: OPTEE OS which is the trusted side of the TEE (secure world) and OPTEE Client, which is the untrusted or normal side of the TEE (normal world)

+The official documentation of OPTEE can be found in official [OPTEE Documentation](https://optee.readthedocs.io/en/latest/)

 #### OPTEE OS :
 OPTEE OS is a Trusted OS that uses ARM TrustZone technology and provides